yeganemehr/arduino-sim800/README.md

 # General Information
 I tried to build a fluent API for using Sim800 and keep developers away from working with AT commands.
 This library built on top of [yeganemehr/arduino-at](https://github.com/yeganemehr/arduino-at) which make it completely async.
-It's tested against Sim800c module & ESP8266 microprocessor but technically it can works with other boards and modules too.
+It's tested against Sim800c module & ESP8266 microcontroller but technically it can works with other boards and modules too.

 # Quickstart
 ## Sending an SMS: